keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/embracing-nondeterminism-part-1.md

 * Logging libraries are used to report errors and might require file system or network access.
 Logging may necessitate async IO itself so that the program remains performant.
 * Metrics libraries may be used and require network access, possibly also async IO.
 * Feature flags and ramps need to be queried in real-time.
 Error handling modes must be provided in the event that a behavior-modifying query fails.
 A/B testing requires deterministically persisting identities' sessions within their assigned variants.
+* Retries using exponential back-off must retain their previous retry interval and apply a random jitter in order to calculate their next one.

 _These complexities can be characterized in terms of **effects**._ Each of the following effects center on some dimension of nondeterminism: